Simone Rota

-Simone Mondiali Rota (born November 6, 1984) is a Filipino footballer who plays as a defender or a midfielder for Philippines Football League club Kaya-Iloilo.
+Simone Mondiali Rota (born November 6, 1984) is a Filipino footballer who plays as a right back for Philippines Football League club Kaya-Iloilo.

 Early life

-Rota was left in an orphanage of Buklod Kalinga run by Franciscan sisters in Parañaque when he was a baby and was raised by Sister May Memorial, who he considers a second mom to him.
-A woman named Sonia Tulay reportedly left Rota in the convent at about two months old in November 1984.
+Rota was abandoned at an orphanage in Parañaque run by Franciscan sisters when he was a baby.
+He was raised by Sister May Memorial, whom he considers a second mother.
+A woman named Sonia Tuley reportedly left Rota at the convent when he was about two months old in November 1984.

-Rota was eventually adopted by Maurizio and Marilena Rota, a couple from Italy who were taxi drivers.
-Rota has a sister, Valentina, who was also born on the 6 of November and adopted from the Philippines.
+Rota was later adopted by Maurizio Rota and Marilena Mondial, an Italian couple who worked as taxi drivers.
+He has a sister, Valentina, who was also born on November 6th and adopted from the Philippines.

-Italian missionary Mother Flora Zippo, assisted in finding people which would adopt Rota.
+Mother Flora Zippo, an Italian missionary, helped find families to adopt Rota.

-Rota spent most of his career in Europe, especially in Italian-speaking region.

 Club career

 Italy

 Rota entered the first team of Pro Sesto in the 2001–02 Serie C2 season, becoming a regular the following year.
 In 2005, the team was promoted to Serie C1 as the Group A winner of the 2004–05 Serie C2 season.
 Subsequently, Rota was also selected for the Mirop Cup as a member of Italy U-20 Lega Pro.
 Their team went up against the youth national teams of Styria, Croatia, Hungary, and Slovenia, and eventually Italy's U-20 Lega Pro team was named the champion of that tournament.

 Rota also capped for the Italy U-20 Lega Pro team in the 2005 Trofeo Dossena, which lost to Sport Club Internacional in the final game.
 He did not suit up for Italy in the final match of that tournament.
 In January 2006, Rota was transferred from Pro Sesto to Manfredonia.
 By the end of that season, Manfredonia finished tenth, and Pro Sesto was relegated.
 Rota returned to Pro Sesto as a regular, though he missed the rest of the season.

 In November 2007, Rota returned to Pro Sesto, playing eight games of the season.
 He was then transferred to Lugano of Swiss Challenge League in 2008.
-In 2009, Rota returned to Pro Sesto, but the club went bankrupt and it finished last in the 2009–10 Lega Pro Seconda Divisione.
+In 2009, Rota returned to Pro Sesto, but the club went bankrupt and finished last in the 2009–10 Lega Pro Seconda Divisione.